firewall

 RS420

-Monitor mode runs the firewall as if it was a sniffer: looking at every packet received on the given interface(s) and generating alerts based on the given rulesets.
+AresC640Run the firewall in monitor mode Monitor mode runs the firewall as if it was a sniffer: looking at every packet received on the given interface(s) and generating alerts based on the given rulesets.
 Nevertheless, this mode does nothing with packets and they are always accepted.
 Notice that monitor mode may use more system resources.

 - service firewall <id> mode monitor interfaces <ifc>